extenv/WPrompt/README.md

 2. Install the package:

 - To install locally:

 ```bash
 npm install w-prompt
 ```

 - To install globally:

 ```bash
 npm install -g w-prompt
 ```

-## `wprompt` File Format
+## `.wprompt` File Format

-The `wprompt` file is used to define commands to be executed.
+The `.wprompt` file is used to define commands to be executed.
 Its basic format is:

 ```plaintext
 command_name: [no_logs]